Whirlpool® Washer and Dryer in a laundry room

 11. Air dry clothes when possible

-Air drying your laundry is a simple way to reduce energy use.
-And in many cases, the fresh air and sunshine can make your clean laundry smell even more amazing.
+Air drying your laundry is a simple way to help reduce energy use.
+In many cases, the fresh air and sunshine can make your clean laundry smell even more amazing.
+When outdoor drying isn't practical, you can often hang dry clothes indoors using a drying rack or a dedicated hanging rod to let your garments dry naturally without using appliance energy.

 High-efficiency washers use less water and energy than older models while still getting clothes clean.
 They’re designed to work with HE detergent and can help save thousands of gallons of water each year.